 What to do on the water?

 Cruisers, steam yachts, gondolas and buffet boats are just some of the Lake District boat trips on offer during your stay in the National Park.
 Sit back and let someone else take the helm; enjoy the glorious scenery as you glide across tranquil waters like Derwentwater, Windermere, Coniston and Ullswater, with some trips there for practicality getting you from point A to B, and others lasting longer with spoken tours as you happily drift along.
 When it comes to things to do in the Lake District, this is one of the more peaceful options!

-Best boats to bob along on
+Best boat trips to bob along on:

 Ullswater Steamers – Operating for over 150 years, these spectacular boats make superb venues for celebrations, or simply to appreciate the stunning body of water that has inspired artists and writers for decades.

-- The buffet cruise – Enjoy a summer’s evening on Lake Windermere as you unwind with a freshly prepared buffet, cold glass of wine and a live band in the background to provide the perfect ambience to your equally perfect surroundings.
+The buffet cruise – Enjoy a summer’s evening on Lake Windermere as you unwind with a freshly prepared buffet, cold glass of wine and a live band in the background to provide the perfect ambience to your equally perfect surroundings.

 With so much space, there’s plenty of opportunity to push yourself to your limits and do something you never would have even dreamed of anywhere else.
 The eclectic combination of extreme sports and experience days range from off-roading and quad biking to zip wires and human bowling, and while many of the activities are certainly not for the faint-hearted, they’ll definitely leave you with long-lasting memories of your Lake District holiday.

-- Gyroplanes – Whether you want to take control or just take in the views, the flying centre, based near Penrith, allows you to fly across the mountainous Cumbrian landscape and see it from a truly unique and thrilling perspective.
+Gyroplanes – Whether you want to take control or just take in the views, the flying centre, based near Penrith, allows you to fly across the mountainous Cumbrian landscape and see it from a truly unique and thrilling perspective.

-- Human bowling – Get together with some friends and head to the Lakes; while one player is securely strapped inside a ball, the others roll it down a hill to knock down as many pins as possible.
+Human bowling – Get together with some friends and head to the Lakes; while one player is securely strapped inside a ball, the others roll it down a hill to knock down as many pins as possible.
 Simple but hilarious fun!

-A trip to this breath-taking National Park is unforgettable no matter what time of year you visit or how many excursions you choose to fit in, but rest assured that whatever you’re looking for you’ll find it here, with more activities in the Lake District than you could ever imagine.
+A trip to this breathtaking National Park is unforgettable no matter what time of year you visit or how many excursions you choose to fit in, but rest assured that whatever you’re looking for, you’ll find it here, with more activities in the Lake District than you could ever imagine.